visionify/visionai/docs/scenarios/slip-and-fall-detection.md

 ## Vision AI based monitoring

-Vision AI-based monitors can be used to detect slip and fall with high accuracy.
+Vision AI-based system can be used to detect slip and fall with high accuracy.
 Additionally, our model trained on real-world images minimizes false-positives or false-negatives.

 The cameras scan every frame to ensure there are no accidents related to slip and fall cases.